Crime of Passion (1957 film): Plot

 When Alice is hospitalized after succumbing to years of mental strain as a policeman's wife, Pope decides to retire.
 When he comes to inform Kathy about Alice's breakdown and his plans to leave his career, Kathy tries to persuade him to recommend Bill for the vacancy that his departure will create.
-During their talk, he seems to consider the idea favourably, then grabs and kisses her.
-She recoils at first, then embraces him.
+During their talk, he seems to consider the idea favorably, then grabs and kisses her.
+She recoils at first, then embraces him, and things become intimate.
 Afterwards, however, he avoids her.
 When Kathy finally forces Pope to talk to her, he says that he regrets their one-night stand and dismisses any suggestion that he would recommend Bill for promotion as "pillow talk".
 He states that Bill is not qualified and that he will recommend Charlie as his successor, which infuriates Kathy.

 One evening, Kathy ends up accompanying Bill to the police station.
 She steals a gun used in a robbery and murder that her husband is investigating.
-She then confronts Pope at his home and appeals to him once again, pleading that she is asking not just for Bill but for herself.
+She confronts Pope at his home and appeals to him once again, pleading that she is asking not just for Bill but for herself.
 With Pope planning to recommend Charlie, she is consumed by guilt knowing that she had cheated on Bill without a result.
-She implores Pope to at least not recommend Charlie.
-Kathy argues that if Pope recommends no one, her husband will still have a chance to obtain the job and she will be left with some justification for her infidelity.
+She implores Pope to at least not recommend anyone.
+She argues that if Pope recommends no one, Bill will still have a chance to obtain the job and she will be left with some justification for her infidelity.
 Pope refuses, so she shoots him dead.

-The entire police department works on the investigation of Pope's murder.
-When the murder weapon is discovered to have been a gun that the police had had in their custody and somehow lost, Bill eventually deduces that the killer must be Kathy as she was present when the gun went missing.
+The entire department works on the investigation of Pope's murder.
+When the murder weapon is discovered to have been a gun that had been in police custody and somehow lost, Bill discovers that Kathy was present when the gun went missing.
 When Bill confronts Kathy and she confesses, she tells him, "Now I'll know just how much of a cop you really are."
 Bill responds, "The same cop, Kathy.
 The same cop you met in Frisco.
 Same cop I was ten years ago, pounding a beat.
 The same cop."
-He drives her to police headquarters, where Bill secures a room for Kathy to be questioned about Pope's murder.
+He drives Kathy to headquarters and secures a room for her to be questioned about the murder.